engines-dev/piston/README.md

 packing of the needed language server binaries.
 You can either pull the pre-built Docker image from Docker Hub or build it locally:

-- Pull from Docker Hub
+- Pull from GitHub Container Registry

 ```
 docker pull ghcr.io/engines-dev/piston:latest